 Nordic Model Now!
 (NMN) regularly gets accused on social media and elsewhere of all sorts of bizarre things that are simply not true.
 Life is short and we don’t have time to do everything we want to do as it is – so generally we turn a blind eye.
-But we felt it was time to set the record straight for the most common ones.
+But we felt it was time to set the record straight for some of the most common ones.

 MYTH 1: Nordic Model Now is well-funded

 For example, @TrudePerkins tweeted this in October 2021:

 The reality: NMN runs on a shoestring.
 We have never received any public or institutional funding.
 All of our members are unpaid volunteers and most pay their own expenses associated with the campaign.

 Our main source of funding is donations from individual supporters (the majority in the range £10 to £25), and we publish annual financial statements.

 We sell printed copies of our handbook for universities and flyers through our website shop, but we’ve kept the prices to the minimum to cover costs and we provide PDF downloads for free.
 Similarly, when we run events, we keep the price of tickets to the minimum required to cover costs and we endeavour to provide free tickets on request to anyone who otherwise could not come.

 For example: @bloodandt3rf tweeted this in November 2021: